No automotive SEO strategy is going to be one hundred percent perfect all of the time.

 Page load speed has a very visible effect on rankings.

-See also 9 Keyword Research Tools to Help You Find the Best Keywords for Automotive SEO
+See also How to Perform Keyword Research for Automotive SEO

 Most dealerships, even relatively small ones, can have massive websites with lots of pages and pictures to advertise the vehicles they have on their lots.